rodsmade/Projets_42_SP/README.md

 At 42 São Paulo, the common core is split in 3 main parts, the first two being entirely built using C/Shell scripts, moving on in the 3rd part to Object-Oriented Programming (OOP) with C++ and complementary front-end, back-end and containerisation technologies.

+All projects in phase 1 are individual deliberables.
+Starting in phase 2, for some projects students must team up in pairs or groups and work together to learn and solve problems.
+Group projects are marked with a :restroom:.

 ## Phase 1

 |   	|   	|   	|